sandeepdhamale/pandas/README.md

 *  pandas is an open source library built on top of NumPy
-*  it allow for fast analysis and data cleaning and preparation
+*  pandas allow for fast analysis and data cleaning and preparation
-*  it excel in performance and productivity
+*  pandas excel in performance and productivity
-*  it also has built in visualization features
+*  pandas also has built in visualization features
-*  It can work with data from a wide variety of sources
+*  pandas can work with data from a wide variety of sources